XmlTextReader.ReadElementContentAsBase64 Method (Byte, Int32, Int32)

 The number of bytes written to the buffer.

-The buffer value is a null reference (Nothing in Visual Basic).
+The buffer value is null.

 The current node is not an element node.